Forget willpower: Brain signals drive what, how, and when we eat. If you’re eating too much, here’s how to take back control.

 - We move around less.
 Our NEAT (non-exercise activity thermogenesis), or our daily movement like fidgeting, standing up, and anything other than purposeful exercise, goes down.
 The couch starts looking better and better.

 - We burn fewer calories through movement as our skeletal muscles become more efficient.

-- Our metabolic rate slows down significantly (as seen in the recent ”Biggest Loser” study).
+- Our metabolic rate slows down significantly (as seen in the infamous ”Biggest Loser” study).